Trader Joe's sold food that may contain rocks. If you bought this, throw it out, says USDA

 John Tufts covers trending news for the Indianapolis Star.
 Send him a news tip at JTufts@Gannett.com.

-This article originally appeared on Indianapolis Star: USDA issues public health alert for chicken pilaf sold at Trader Joe's
+This article originally appeared on Indianapolis Star: USDA issues public health alert for chicken pilaf from Trader Joe's